immobiliare/dats/README.md

 dats is also exposed as a CLI that can both be installed as a npm global package or a precompiled binary.

-The precompile binary can be found in the [release section](https://github.com/immobiliare/dats/releases) for linux, macos or window.
+The precompile binary can be found in the [release section](https://github.com/immobiliare/dats/releases) for Linux, MacOS or Windows.

 ### CLI Usage